ksarpongg/fare-cut-scroll/README.md

 ---

-## 🛡️ Access Token Safety
+## Access Token Safety

+This project uses a **restricted Mapbox access token** safely embedded in `config.js`.

-To protect the Mapbox access token:
+To ensure the token is not misused:
-- `config.js` does not expose secrets
-- A local-only `secrets.js` is used during development
-- `.gitignore` ensures private keys never reach the public repo
+- The token is restricted by URL in the Mapbox dashboard (`https://ksarpongg.github.io/*`)
+- It only grants minimal permissions (`styles:read`) needed for map display
+- No sensitive or write-access scopes are included

+While `secrets.js` was used in local development to protect a full-access token, the public version no longer requires it.

+✅ The token currently in use is safe for public projects.

 ---